John Dillinger: Return to Mooresville

 On Sunday, April 8, the Dillingers enjoyed a family picnic while the FBI had the farm under surveillance nearby.
 Later in the afternoon, suspecting they were being watched (agents J. L. Geraghty and T. J. Donegan were cruising in the vicinity in their car), the group left in separate cars.
 Billie drove the new Ford V8, with two of Dillinger's nieces, Mary Hancock in the front seat and Alberta Hancock in the back.
 Dillinger was on the floor of the car.
 He was later seen, but not recognized, by Donegan and Geraghty.
 Eventually, Norman, driving the V8, proceeded with Dillinger and Billie to Chicago, where they separated from Norman.

 The next afternoon, Monday, April 9, Dillinger had an appointment at a tavern at 416 North State Street.
 Sensing trouble, Billie went in first.
 She was promptly arrested by agents, but refused to reveal Dillinger's whereabouts.
 Dillinger was waiting in his car outside the tavern and then drove off unnoticed.
 The two never saw each other again.

 Dillinger reportedly became despondent after Billie was arrested.
 The other gang members tried to talk him out of rescuing her, but Van Meter encouraged him by saying that he knew where they could find bulletproof vests.
 That Friday morning, late at night, Dillinger and Van Meter took a hostage, Warsaw, Indiana police officer Judd Pittenger.
 They marched Pittenger at gunpoint into the police station, where they stole several more guns and bulletproof vests.
 After separating, Dillinger picked up Hamilton, who was recovering from the Mason City robbery.
 The two then traveled to the Upper Peninsula of Michigan, where they visited Hamilton's sister Anna Steve.

 Escape at Little Bohemia

 The Bureau received a telephone call Sunday morning, April 22 that John Dillinger and several of his confederates were hiding out at a small vacation lodge called Little Bohemia near present-day Manitowish Waters, Wisconsin.

 Dillinger and some of the gang were upstairs in the lodge and began shooting out the windows.
 While the BOI agents ducked for cover, Dillinger and his men fled from the back of the building.
+On foot, they reached a nearby resort, where they commandeered a car and woke its owner, Robert Johnson, forcing him to drive them roughly 60 miles before releasing him unharmed and ordering him to keep walking until morning; his abandoned Model A Ford was later recovered in St. Paul, Minnesota.